twinklebob/jekyll-ttskch-theme/_drafts/1900-simplicity.md

 The family lived in a single kitchen/dining/living room, and often shared a single bedroom.
 They cooked and warmed the house using a single solid fuel stove that had to be kept burning all day and night.

+They worked hard, for often little reward.
+They had

 Photo credit: